Atlas-Nirav/Atlas-Standard/docs/01_Vision/Mission.md

 # Our Mission

-To build the world's Engineering Intelligence Operating System that helps people design, build, understand, and continuously evolve the built environment through enduring engineering knowledge and continuous engineering reasoning.
+To build the world's Engineering Intelligence Operating System that enables people to design, build, understand, and continuously evolve the built environment through engineering intelligence, shared knowledge, and continuous reasoning.

 ---